tanfwong/sdr_notes/_sources/ch3/overlapsave.md

 # Overlap Save Algorithm

 * In order to implement filtering operations in the frequency domain using FFT, the FFT size must be at least as large as the output length so that circular convolution implemented by FFT becomes linear convolution.
-This requirement is not practical since the input length is usually very large leading to an excessive FFT size.
-The common approach is to divide the input sequence into blocks and perform frequency-domain filtering on each block.
+This requirement is often not practical since the input length is usually very large leading to an excessive FFT size.
+A common solution is to divide the input signal into blocks and perform frequency-domain filtering on each block in sequence.
-* There are two main approaches, namely the *overlap-add* and *overlap-save* algorithms, to do block-wise frequency-domain filter.
+* There are two main approaches, namely the *overlap-add* and *overlap-save* algorithms, to do block-wise frequency-domain filtering.
 Here, we focus on the **overlap-save algorithm** because it fits the batch FFTW3 implementation of FFT in [`fft.hpp`](code:fft) better.
 * Let $L$ be the length of the filter's impulse response.
 Pick an FFT size $2^m \geq L$.
 Then performing frequency-domain filtering on a block of $2^m$ samples does circular convolution between the input